Drfeelgood16/Obsidian-Vault/History Vault/World History/Bronze Age/Sumeria/History/Akkadian Empire.md

 The Akkadian government became a standard for later Mesopotamian governments.
 In this government there was a centralized ruler of "King of the universe" usually in Akkad.
 Every sumerian city kept it's ensi to be a provinicial governor under this central ruler. [[Naram-Sin]] raised the title of the central ruler from king to god.
 Nepotism was also used to consolidate power by appointing daughters as head-priestesses or by marrying them off to rulers while sons were given rule over city-states.

 ## Economy
 The economy of Akkad is the same as the Sumerians before him.
-It is based mostly on agriculture, the cultivation of barley more precisely.
+It is based mostly on agriculture, more precisely the cultivation of barley.
 The rainfall during this era appears to be as sparse as it is currently so agriculture was dependent mostly on irrigation.
 Irrigation ditches required constant maintenance in Mesopotamia since flooding wasn't as reliable as the Nile.
 Farmers were recruited for this work during periods of food-shortages providing a sort of unemployment-relief.

 Pastoral nomadic Amorites would be allowed to graze these fields after harvest, for which they would pay a tax in wools, meat, milk, and cheese.
 #### Foreign trade